Jacopo21/Startups-Multiples/README.md

 Little but hopefully successful attempt to forecast success of a start-up given a comprehensive dataset gathered from Crunchbase

 The dataset is composed of the following variables:
-'Organization Name',
+- 'Organization Name',
-'Organization Name URL',
+- 'Organization Name URL',
-'Growth Category',
+- 'Growth Category',
-'IPO Status',
+- 'IPO Status',
-'Company Type',
+- 'Company Type',
-'Website',
+- 'Website', -> to be dropped
 'Number of Employees',
 'Acquisition Status',
 'Last Funding Type',